Flinn Lazier: Auto racing career

 Lazier was born into a family with a rich auto racing history.
 Flinn's father, Buddy Lazier, won the 1996 Indianapolis 500, 2000 IRL Championship, and several more professional races.
 Bob Lazier (Flinn's grandfather) was the 1981 Indianapolis 500 rookie of the year and won the SCCA National Championship Runoffs in Formula B in 1971.
 Lastly, Jaques Lazier is Flinn's uncle.
-Jacques had won a single IndyCar Series race in 2001 and also won the SCCA National Championship Runoffs in Formula Vee in 1996.
+Jaques had won a single IndyCar Series race in 2001 and also won the SCCA National Championship Runoffs in Formula Vee in 1996.

 Lazier made his road racing debut in 2015 in the Colorado Region SCCA Formula Vee class.
 Debuting near the end of the season, Lazier won all four races he competed at High Plains Raceway.
 Lazier won the divisional Formula Vee championship in 2016.
-In 2016 Lazier made his SCCA National Championship Runoffs debut at the Mid-Ohio Sports Car Course.
+In 2016, Lazier made his SCCA National Championship Runoffs debut at the Mid-Ohio Sports Car Course.
 Lazier finished second, after starting third, in the 39-car field.

 Lazier started the 2017 season in the SCCA regional Formula Enterprises series.
 At Barber Motorsports Park Lazier made his debut in the Mazda Road to Indy.
 He joined Newman Wachs Racing in the U.S. F2000 National Championship for the second round of the 2017 season at Barber Motorsports Park, making his professional debut.

 Ski competition

 Lazier's grandfather Bob built the Tivoli Lodge, a luxury hotel near the Vail Ski Resort.
-Bob, Buddy and Jacques were avid skiers.
+Bob, Buddy and Jaques were avid skiers.
 Flinn was also a competitive skier.
-The young American competed in four International Ski Federation sanctioned events.
-At Copper Mountain Lazier raced in the Super-G and Super Giant Slalom competitions in 2015.
+Lazier competed in four International Ski Federation sanctioned events.
+At Copper Mountain, Lazier raced in the Super-G and Super Giant Slalom competitions in 2015.